SonderJ/VPC_gen2_test/README.md

     `ibmcloud plugin install vpc-infrastructure`

 3. Babysteps to get started with the CLI

    All CLI commands to deal with VPCs in IBM Cloud start with `ibmcloud is` (is = infrastructure service)

    So the most important command for you in the beginning will be `ibmcloud is --help`

-   ... end of baby steps guide :grinning:
+   ... end of baby steps guide :grinning: ... ok, the real CLI guide is [here](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started)

 3. Create your ssh-key pair